← All posts

 http_port 3128

-One thing to watch out for: Squid doesn’t allow overlapping entries.
-If you add .anthropic.com (with the leading dot, which covers all subdomains), don’t also add api.anthropic.com.
+Gotcha: Squid doesn’t allow overlapping entries.
+If you add .anthropic.com (leading dot covers all subdomains), don’t also add api.anthropic.com.
 Squid will refuse to start.

 services: